Roof & Wall Panel Machines

 The most common reasons that panel curvature occur are:

 Every roller set is equipped with one or more camber stations toward the exit end of the machine.
-The Camber Station adjustment can be used to make the panel run straight if it is going uphill or downhill.
+The camber station adjustment can make the panel run straight if it is going uphill or downhill.
 Before you make any adjustments, make sure the run-out stands are properly adjusted for height and that the panel can run straight out of the machine.

 If the panel is running uphill: Adjust the second to last station up by turning the top bolt clockwise.